sebadel/adventofcode2020/README.md

 ### Part 2
  - Need to find a better way to initialize the set at first line of the group.

+## Day 07: Luggage check
+### Part 1
+ - I was wondering when recusrsion was going to start ?

+### Part 2
+ - I shouldn't have assumed that 'gold' was a sufficient filter, 'shiny gold' was necessary since other types of gold were in the list of colors.